 But creating content that engages and interests users is challenging for publishers.
-It was very easy in print media times for publishers to convince the advertiser of their audience but with the advent of the digital medium, publishers find it complex to generate enough relevant audience that could translate into financial benefits.
+It was very easy in print media times for publishers to convince the advertiser of their audience but with the advent of the digital medium, publishers find it complex to generate enough relevant audiences that could translate into financial benefits.

 Utilizing first-party data for effective engagement

 One important concept can be learned from Facebook.
-Just as Facebook combine user profile information and their behavior to define engagement; publishers can also club together the behavior and user profile information (received when the user signs up to look for accurate information) to achieve higher engagement.
+Just as Facebook combines user profile information and their behavior to define engagement; publishers can also club together with the behavior and user profile information (received when the user signs up to look for accurate information) to achieve higher engagement.
 This can be termed as the value exchange between users and publishers that result in high-quality data.

 Another approach for publishers is to partner with third-party data providers that help in meeting and identifying the target audience and supplying with the marketplace with accessible and available segments.
 With the partners’ data as well as the in-house data, the publishers can plan towards defining the target audience segment and delivering enriching content that drives organic traffic and revenue.
-Defining a target segment can help achieve premium publisher level of engagement.
+Defining a target segment can help achieve a premium publisher level of engagement.

 Leveraging first-party data is all about trust and a healthy relationship with the targeted users.
-The data should be intuitive and improve the audiences engaging experience and not detract from it.
+The data should be intuitive and improve the audience’s engaging experience and not detract from it.
 For example, a female user, 25 years of age sign in to an online cooking medium and look for cooking methods of her interest (let’s say oil-free recipes).
 It also offers the facility to save the methods that are of more relevance to her.
-By the information the user saves and gets engaged to, it is understood that the particular user is more interested in cooking methods that are oil-free.
+By the information the user saves and gets engaged, it is understood that the particular user is more interested in cooking methods that are oil-free.
 With this information, it is possible to now supply the user with advertisements related to oil-free cooking methods or content that supply oil-free cooking details.
 This is how a publisher can make use of available first-party data and pair it with the suitable content that is relevant to the user’s interest.
-This also helps publishers gain consumers trust towards a particular brand or business.
+This also helps publishers gain consumer’s trust towards a particular brand or business.
 Audiences are pleased about the fact that publishers are concerned about their preferences and recognize what the consumers need.

 Thus, for any publisher, it is very important to look out for their subscriber and collect the subscriber’s data as it is the key to create something actionable.

 Data is important not only for compelling content that users want but also to force advertisers to create targeted and effective advertising.
-There are tech savvy marketers with data of their own, looking towards publishers for better value-oriented services and effective leads for better sales management.
+There are tech-savvy marketers with data of their own, looking towards publishers for better value-oriented services and effective leads for better sales management.
 Publishers are expected to deliver not only engaging consumers but also the targeted and qualified sales-ready leads.

 The Way Forward

-It is the right time that publishers, marketers, and platforms understand the value of first-party data and work together to utilize this data in providing the engaging user experience.
+It is the right time that publishers, marketers, and platforms understand the value of first-party data and work together to utilize this data in providing an engaging user experience.
 With accurate data, publishers can focus on improving the target segment, content and packaging them together to create an environment expected by the target audience.